w7978708wen/DBT-Snowflake-AWS/README.md

 <h2>Step 5.
 Model creation </h2>
 Here, I want the data to go from the raw to staging.

 Each DBT model is a SQL select statement which would transform my data.
-For each .csv file, I created a temporary table (view) in my data warehouse using VS Code, so I can directly reference to the view later.
+For each <code>.csv</code> file, I created a temporary table (view) in my data warehouse using VS Code, so I can directly reference to the view later.
 I also have the option to change the DBT materialization configuration, where I could change from getting view to table, etc.

 <br>